grafana/loki/docs/clients/promtail/pipelines.md

 This would take the value of `app` from `extracted` data and lowercase all the letters.
 If `app=LOKI` the new value for `app` would be `loki`.

-The template syntax passes paramters to functions using space delimiters, functions only taking a single argument can also use the pipe syntax:
+The template syntax passes parameters to functions using space delimiters, functions only taking a single argument can also use the pipe syntax:

 ```yaml